-Warriors facing exodus of unpaid players
+Worcester Warriors face exodus of unpaid players

 The club failed to meet a Rugby Football Union deadline on Monday requesting proof of insurance cover and funding for the club's monthly payroll, which resulted in them being suspended from all competitions.

+If WRFC Players Ltd is liquidated, the Premiership club would automatically have no contracted players or staff - and would seemingly have no option but to drop out of the top flight of English club rugby.

-Two consortiums, one involving former Worcester chief executive Jim O'Toole, are understood to have expressed an interest in buying the club out of administration.
+But two consortiums, one involving former Worcester chief executive Jim O'Toole, have expressed an interest in buying the club out of administration.

-Goldring, who has not spoken publicly, and Whittingham, who was interviewed by the BBC on 10 September, remain directors of WRFC Players.

-Palmer says they applied to HMRC to have the winding-up petition lifted, with a view to voluntarily putting the club into administration, but were turned down.
+"On a positive note, we are dealing with more than one serious interest," said Palmer.
+"As well as a number of enquiries with people who might be interested if they can move quickly enough on this.

+"There is real interest in keeping the club at Worcester going, but it's very early.
+It has only been three days.
+The focus is very much on speaking to those interested parties and seeing if we can deliver a complex transaction in the timescales we're working in.